MasterChef winners – where are they now?

 After his victory, former barrister James spent time honing his craft at Bentleys Oyster Bar in Piccadilly and at the Michael Caine-owned Bath Priory in Bath.
 He then moved to work as a chef at Rick Stein’s Seafood Restaurant in Padstow.
 He's now opened his own restaurant The Green Room at the Retallack Resort and Spa in Cornwall, will be running the restaurant at the St Enodoc Hotel in Rock from March 2016 and has his own private catering business By James Nathan.

 The former fashion strategist packed up his bags after winning MasterChef and travelled the world having culinary adventures.
 He’s put that knowledge to good use as a writer, private chef and flavour consultant.
 He is now Group Head of Culinary Innovation at Two Sisters Food Group.

 The former advertising man wrote a book about winning the 2006 edition of MasterChef entitled My Father Could Only Boil Cornflakes before going on to work at Le Gavroche.
 He now cooks at a variety of UK and French restaurants, writes for food magazines and teaches at cookery schools.

 Thomasina Miers – 2005

 Former freelance food writer Thomasina continued her media career after winning the 2005 series, but this time she was the star of her own Channel 4 programmes and cookery books.
 She also had a spell at Petersham Nurseries, under the tutelage of celebrated chef Skye Gyngell, before she opened a Mexican restaurant in London called Wahaca.
-That restaurant has since expanded into 15 branches and two street kitchens.
+That restaurant has since expanded into a nationwide chain of restaurants, bars and street kitchens.